oracle/pgql-lang/pages/pgql-1.3-spec.md

 ```

+If vertex and edge tables are omitted, an empty graph is created.
+If no vertex tables are specified, no edge tables can be specified.

 The following example shows a schema with a set of tables.
-Each table has a name and a list of columns, some of which form the primary key of the table (in red) while others are used for foreign keys that reference rows in another table.
+Each table has a name and a list of columns, some of which form the primary key of the table (in red) while others form foreign keys that reference rows in other tables.

 {% include image.html file="example_graphs/financial_transactions_schema.png"  %}

-The following is a complete example of how these tables can be converted into a graph:
+The following is a complete example of how a graph can be created from the tables above:

 ```sql
 CREATE PROPERTY GRAPH financial_transactions